htt210/htt210.github.io/_posts/2020-01-17-Volume Conservation in Deep Nets.md

 ---
 layout: post
-title: Random notes
+title: Volume Conservation in Deep Nets
 comments: True
 ---

-## Volume Conservation in Deep Nets
 Many works suggested that volume conservation is important for deep nets to learn effectively.
 [1] argued that ResNet, LSTM, Highway nets are all based on this idea.
 Information theoretic view of a mapping: